peinador/fireplace/README.md

 changing the directories accordingly.
 Make sure that the logs directory exists by doing `mkdir logs` where appropriate.

 ## Development
 The [tests folder](/tests) includes scripts to independently test each of the simulation components: LEDs, audio and the rotary encoder readout.
+Note that some of the dependencies of the module can only be installed on a Raspberry Pi, so do not expect to be able to run the test scripts on your system.

 The LED animation is created using Perlin noise.
 The process is explained in [this notebook](/docs/noise.ipynb).
+This notebook can run without the Raspberry Pi dependencies.

 To help during development I wrote `send_files.sh`, which sends the contents of the package to the Raspberry Pi (except for the `.git` directory) over the SSH connection.
 This avoids having to push and pull for every change.
+The script uses the default ssh credential for the raspberry pi.
+You will need to update them with your pi's name and user.

 To copy the code to the Raspberry Pi using ssh use:
 ```bash